ShrimpingIt/medea/README.md

 The examples which process live Twitter or OpenWeatherMap JSON documents from their API servers over HTTPS need Wifi and a registered account with Twitter or OpenWeatherMap.
 On ESP8266 a special build with Frozen Modules an increased size TLS buffer is needed (see pre-built image available below).

 Most example scripts assume you have configured an internet connection before running them.
-However, twitterTimelinePollFields.py shows how to negotiate wifi before accessing an online JSON resource.
+However, twitterTimelinePollFields.py and forecastPollFields.py show how to negotiate wifi before accessing an online JSON resource.

 ## ESP32 Upload